bennettbennett/events/software-engineering-lightning-talks/index.md

 ## Talks

-We want each talk to be 6 minutes, then a few minutes for questions, for a maximum 10 minutes total.
+We want each talk to be 6 minutes, then a few minutes for questions, for a maximum 9 minutes total.

 We want each presenter to have a few teammates in the crowd who are prepared with a few suitable questions, just in case no one else asks anything.
 In other words, we specifically want to seed questions, because this encourages more people to talk more.

+The next presenter starts immediately at the 10 minute mark because we want to keep things fast and on track.

 ## Date & Time